The Benefits Of Milk Thistle For Menopause Relief

-It is reported that approximately 90% of women experience disturbing symptoms during the menopause, including vasomotor symptoms (night sweats, hot flashes), sleep disturbances, sexual dysfunction and mood disturbances and these commonly last more than 4.5 years with vasomotor symptoms the most prevalent.1-4 It is therefore no surprise that many women may seek out natural alternatives to help keep these symptoms at bay to improve their quality of life.
+It is reported that approximately 90% of women experience disturbing symptoms during the menopause, including vasomotor symptoms (night sweats, hot flashes), sleep disturbances, sexual dysfunction and mood disturbances and these commonly last more than 4.5 years with vasomotor symptoms the most prevalent.1-4 It is therefore no surprise that many women may seek out natural alternatives, such as those found in menopause supplements, to help keep these symptoms at bay to improve their quality of life.
 Some well-known natural aids include sage leaf extract, red clover, soy isoflavones and hops.
 Now a new 2020 study has demonstrated that the popular natural herb Silybum marianum (Milk thistle) may provide relief.

 Silybum marianum is a therapeutic herb with a 2000-year history of use mainly used to support the health and function of the liver.
 However, it has been suggested to have an oestrogenic effect and so may be a useful therapy for supporting hormone imbalance, especially during the menopause when oestrogen levels decline.

 The new 2020 study published in Phytotherapy Research evaluated the effectiveness of S. marianum in 80 women experiencing hot flashes in menopause.5 This double-blind randomized clinical trial consisted of half the group receiving 200mg S. marianum extract twice daily and the other half a placebo.